 Slightly different from the western eCommerce landscape, Chinese cross-border channels are mainly being dominated by giant platforms.
 They are Tmall Global, Kaohaola, JD Global, VIP, Ymatou, and Xiaohongshu.
 In the western, Google is a competitive channel to marketplaces, because people get used to researching product reviews and comparing the pros and cons.
 Also, Google provides SEO traffic for product listings that attract many merchants for growing website traffic.

-However, Baidu China is not providing free traffic for product listings, and Chinese customers get used to research on social media, such as Xiaohongshu, rather than through Baidu in a way.
+However, Baidu China is not providing free traffic for product listings, and Chinese customers get used to researching on social media, such as Xiaohongshu, rather than through Baidu in a way.
 And most importantly, people in China have been used to purchasing on marketplaces.
 That difference is the key challenge for cross-border website sellers.

 Brand Website Advantages

 Being said that, a cross-border brand website has lots of advantages, such as no referral fees, controllable product listing, etc. These advantages can create more space to reflect on pricing and marketing activities.
-Basically, I consolidate 6 aspects: cross-border sellers must focus in China for driving new customers and customer renewal.
+Basically, I consolidate 6 aspects: cross-border sellers must focus on China for driving new customers and customer renewal.
 I talked about Wechat and KOLs before.
 I would release other articles in more detail for other topics.

 - WeChat Mini Program